This article describes best practices for providing prominent disclosure and consent requests to your app's users.

 - If the user denies or revokes a permission that a feature needs, gracefully degrade your app while enabling your user to continue using your app.
 Consider disabling the feature that requires the permission or use of the relevant data.

-- Consider matching the disclosure prompt background color to your app's styles and themes instead of white so that consumers perceive that this message is from your app.
+- Consider matching the disclosure prompt background colour to your app's styles and themes instead of white so that consumers perceive that this message is from your app.

 - Your prominent disclosure can be a window prompt, or it can be a part of the flow in the app UI.
 For example, If you have a conversational UI, you can present the prominent disclosure and consent text in the conversational UI and still meet Play requirements.